filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 You can take a look at [this PR as a reference](https://github.com/filecoin-project/ref-fvm/pull/2002).
 Wait for the PR to be merged, then the reviewer will publish a new release.

-## Filecoin-FFI Checklist

-1. Update the `TryFrom<u32>` implementation for `EngineVersion` in `rust/src/fvm/engine.rs`
-    - Add the new network version number (XX+1) to the existing match arm for the network version.

-2. Patch the FVM-dependency (fvm4 and fvm4_shared) in `rust/cargo.toml` to use the newly published Ref-FVM release.
-    -  Add `features = ["nvXX+1-dev"]`.

-You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/454), which added the skeleton for network version 23.

 ## Go-State-Types Checklist

 1. Follow the [go-state-types actor version checklist](https://github.com/filecoin-project/go-state-types/blob/master/actors_version_checklist.md):